 If the scholar is ineligible for J-1 status, the petition will be processed by the I-Center.
 Ineligibility for J-1 status would include individuals with pending permanent residency petitions, married to U.S. citizens, currently in J-1 Student status or already in H-1 status.
 Concerns about being subject to the Two-Year Residency rule if in J status does not make the scholar ineligible for J-1 status.
 You can read about the visa policy for postdoctoral scholars on the Office of Postdoctoral Affairs website by clicking the link above.

 1.2 Outside Attorneys Not Permitted

-Only the I-Center or the University's external counsel can prepare H-1 visas.
-Do not consult or allow the beneficiary to engage a non-Stanford attorney.
+Only the I-Center can prepare H-1 visas.
+Do not consult or allow the beneficiary to engage an attorney.
 (See the PDF file 'Memo to Attorneys')